GodIsLove4U/bikesharingfinaldc/citibike_analysis.md

 Our economy plays a huge part in affordability of any type of transportation program.
 Due to the recent loss of jobs, bikes will assist in bridging the transportation gap.
 Bikes are more affordable and offer health benefits.
 We will also look at different types of biking, such as scooters and electric-powered bikes for those in need of something different.

+We look forward to the support of our Board.
+We're excited for this opportunity to offer bike sharing to our residents and visitors!